valydumitru01/GLESC/README.md

 ### Team members

 The team members are monsters (or people) you find around the world.
-You have to gather them to make your team stronger, althogh you can only use a limited amount of them at once in a battle.
+You have to gather them to make your team stronger, although you can only use a limited amount of them at once in a battle.

 ### Pets

 Pets are little friends (primarily monsters) you find around the world.
 These pets can be obtained fighting enemies, dropping them as if they were their "children".
 They can also be found around the world, like fairies or monkeys.
-They dont (usually) attack but only give buffs and bonuses to the character they follow.
+They don't (usually) attack but only give buffs and bonuses to the character they follow.
 Each team member can have their own pet.

 ### Battle